TryAtSoftware/Equalizer/README.md

 }
 ```

-This code is simple, very straightforward and easy to understand.
+This code is simple, very straightforward, and easy to understand.
 However, it seems redundant and hard to maintain (especially when the structure of the equalized type changes).

 Instead of creating multiple complex equalization profiles to equalize the values of all publicly exposed properties for a given type, you can use a `general equalization` profile.